Lal Bahadur Shastri: Family and personal life

-Shastri was 5 ft 2 inches tall and always used to wear dhoti.
-The only occasion on which he wore pyjamas was dinner in honor of the Queen of the United Kingdom in 1961 in the Rashtrapati Bhavan.
+Shastri was 5 ft 2 inches tall and always used to wear a dhoti.
+The only occasion on which he wore pyjamas was a dinner in honor of the Queen of the United Kingdom in 1961 in the Rashtrapati Bhavan.
 On 16 May 1928, Shastri married Lalita Devi who was from Mirzapur.
-The couple had four sons and two daughters, namely Kusum Shastri, the eldest daughter, Hari Krishna Shastri, the eldest son, Suman Shastri, whose son, Siddharth Nath Singh is a spokesman of the Bharatiya Janata Party and Minister of Health, Government of Uttar Pradesh, Anil Shastri who is a member of his father's Congress Party, his son Adarsh Shastri gave up his corporate career with Apple Inc to contest the General elections of 2014 from Allahabad on an Aam Aadmi Party ticket.
+The couple had four sons and two daughters.
+Hari Krishna Shastri is the eldest son; The eldest daughter is Kusum Shastri.
+Suman Shastri is the next eldest, whose son, Siddharth Nath Singh is a spokesman of the Bharatiya Janata Party and Minister of Health, Government of Uttar Pradesh.
+Anil Shastri is the youngest and is a member of his father's Congress Party; his son Adarsh Shastri gave up his corporate career with Apple Inc to contest the General elections of 2014 from Prayagraj on an Aam Aadmi Party ticket.
 He lost that election but was elected in 2015 as a member of the Delhi Legislative Assembly.
-Sunil Shastri who is a member of the Bharatiya Janata Party and Ashok Shastri, the youngest son who worked in the corporate world before his death at the age of 37, his wife Neera Shastri was a member of the Bharatiya Janata Party national executive.
+Sunil Shastri who is a member of the Indian National Congress and Ashok Shastri, the youngest son who worked in the corporate world before his death at the age of 37, his wife Neera Shastri was a member of the Bharatiya Janata Party national executive.
 Other members of the family, have also been involved in the corporate and social life of India.

 Death

-Shastri died in Tashkent, Uzbekistan (then Soviet Union) on 11 January 1966, one day after signing a peace treaty to end the 1965 Indo-Pakistan War.
-Many among Shastri's supporters and close relatives, refused at the time, and have refused since, to believe the circumstances of his death and allege foul play.
-Conspiracy theories appeared within hours of his death and have thereafter persisted.
-He was eulogized as a national hero and the Vijay Ghat memorial established in his memory.
-Upon his death, Gulzarilal Nanda once again assumed the role of acting prime minister until the Congress Party elected Indira Gandhi over Morarji Desai to officially succeed Shastri.
+Shastri is suspected to have died due to a massive heart attack in Tashkent, Uzbekistan (then in the Soviet Union) on 11 January 1966, one day after signing a peace treaty to end the 1965 Indo-Pakistan War.
+Many of Shastri's supporters and close relatives refused at the time, and have refused since, to believe the circumstances of his death, instead alleging foul play.
+Conspiracy theories appeared within hours of his death, and have thereafter persisted.
+A movie named The Tashkent Files was made on the topic of his death.
+An RTI was filed to Prime Minister's Office (India), office responded that it has one file on his death but cannot declassify it to the public.
+Many people still believe that he was poisoned.
+He is a national hero; the Vijay Ghat memorial was established in his memory.
+Upon his death, Gulzarilal Nanda once again assumed the role of acting prime minister, until the Congress Party elected Indira Gandhi over Morarji Desai to officially succeed Shastri.

-After Shastri's death, his wife Lalita Shastri alleged he was poisoned.
-An epic poetry book in Hindi titled Lalita Ke Aansoo written by Krant M. L. Verma was published in 1978.
-In this book, the tragic story about the death of Shastri has been narrated by his wife Lalita.
-Journalist, conspiracy theorist, forger, and holocaust denier Gregory Douglas claimed to have conducted a series of interviews with CIA officer Robert Crowley in 1993.
-In a book published in 2013, 13 years after Crowley's death, Douglas wrote that Crowley euphemistically told him the CIA had assassinated Shastri, stating "And we nailed Shastri as well.
-Another cow-loving rag head", as well as Indian nuclear scientist Homi Bhabha thirteen days later in order to thwart the Indian nuclear programme.
-The Indian media proceeded to report these claims largely unquestioned.